opengauss-mirror/docs/content/en/docs/Toolreference/gs_basebackup.md

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >-   If the current database instance is running, a port conflict may occur when you start the database from the backup file.
 In this case, you need to modify the port parameter in the configuration file or specify a port when starting the database.
 >-   If the current backup file is a primary/standby database, you may need to modify the replication connections between the primary and standby databases.
 That is,  **replconninfo1**  and  **replconninfo2**  in the  **postgre.conf**  file.
+>-   If the parameter data_directory of the configuration file postgresql.conf is opened and configured, when the database is started using the backup directory, the difference between the data_directory and the backup directory will cause the startup to fail.
+You can modify the value of data_directory to the new data directory, or comment out this parameter.

 To restore the original database, perform the following steps: